Get Tech Tips

 OSHA forbids workers from standing on the top cap or top step of an A-frame step ladder.
 There is an exception for step stools that are under 32″ tall and designed for that purpose.

-Extension ladders are longer and typically slimmer than A-frame ladders.
+Extension ladders are longer and often slimmer than A-frame ladders.
 They can extend to help you reach higher places, and they only have two feet on the ground; these ladders are meant to lean against a building surface.
 These ladders also come in various sizes, typically ranging from a minimum length of 12 feet to at least 40 feet.
-The picture below shows a person pressure-washing a log home using an extension ladder.

 Workers should only use extension ladders on flat surfaces.
 That way, the extension ladder can create a right triangle between the ground (bottom), the leaning surface (side), and the ladder itself (hypotenuse).
-The safest thing to do is use the Pythagorean theorem (a2 + b2 = c2) to determine the distance between the leaning surface and the ladder’s bottom.
-For example, if you have a ladder that you want to lean against a 12-foot wall, then the ladder must extend 13 feet, and you must place the ladder’s bottom 5 feet away from the wall for maximum stability.
+The safest thing to do is to use the 4-to-1 ladder rule to determine the distance between the leaning surface and the ladder’s bottom.
+That means that you should move the base one foot out from the leaning surface for every four feet of ladder height.
+For example, if the leaning surface is 24 feet tall, you will want to move the ladder's base 6 feet out from the wall it's leaning on.

-Regardless of the type of ladder you use, it is best to use ones made of fiberglass in our trade.
+Regardless of the type of ladder you use, it is best to use ones made of fiberglass in our trade for sturdiness and electrical safety.
 Wood and fiberglass are non-conductive materials, and they will protect you from electric shock.
 A surprisingly high number of simple electrical shocks at job sites turn deadly because they occur on ladders or at significant heights.
-A relatively small shock can cause a person to recoil and lose their balance, leading to a fatal fall.
+A relatively small shock can cause a person to recoil and lose their balance, leading to a potentially fatal fall.

 Scaffolding